 To diagnose the disorder, your doctor will give you a physical exam and ask you about your medical history, especially any medications you’re taking.
-She also may give you some other tests, such as:
+They also may give you some other tests, such as:

 - Tests of concentration, memory, and other mental tasks

 - Blood and urine tests